captionpoint/captionpoint-plays/!archives/PASSION.md

 ## FOSCA:
-I WISH I COULD FORGET YOU,<br>
+"I WISH I COULD FORGET YOU,<br>
 ERASE YOU FROM MY MIND.

 ---

-BUT EVER SINCE I MET YOU,  I FIND<br>
+"BUT EVER SINCE I MET YOU, I FIND<br>
 I CANNOT LEAVE THE THOUGHT OF YOU BEHIND.

 ---

-THAT DOESN’T MEAN I LOVE YOU…
+"THAT DOESN’T MEAN I LOVE YOU…

 ---